jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 Task |labmodule|\.\ |labnum|\.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Return to your BIGIP1gui in Chrome; you can now navigate around the UI and see the objects in our declaration created.
+Return to your BIGIP1 gui in Chrome; you can now navigate around the UI and see the objects in our declaration created.

   |image10|

 .. seealso:: AS3 creates a partition for it to control based off what's defined in the declaration.
 There are many benefits to this design, small blast radius, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_